apache/mesos/docs/scheduler-http-api.md

 If the master does not realize that the subscription connection is broken, but the scheduler realizes it, the scheduler might open a new persistent connection to
 "/scheduler" via `SUBSCRIBE`.
 In this case, the master closes the existing subscription connection and allows subscription on the new connection.
 The invariant here is that only one persistent subscription connection for a given framework ID is allowed on the master.

+The master uses the `Mesos-Stream-Id` header to distinguish scheduler instances from one another.
+In the case of highly-available schedulers with multiple instances, this can prevent unwanted behavior in certain failure scenarios.
+Each unique `Mesos-Stream-Id` is valid only for the life of a single subscription connection.
+Each response to a `SUBSCRIBE` request contains a `Mesos-Stream-Id`, and this ID must be included with all subsequent non-subscribe calls sent over that subscription connection.
+Whenever a new subscription connection is established, a new stream ID is generated and should be used for the life of that connection.

 ### Network partitions